What is the removal of breast implants

 - Better sleeping positions

-- Natural body image, self confidence
+- Natural body image, self-confidence

-The procedure is available to most women who have implants, are in good overall health and have a desire for change is a candidate for an En Bloc Capsulectomy in North York.
-There are many reasons why a patient would consider an En Bloc Capsulectomy: pain and discomfort, dissatisfaction with how your breasts look, asymmetry and the shifting of an implant, calcium deposits in the breasts, rupture or deflation of an implant or a breast cancer diagnosis.
+The procedure is available to most women who have implants, are in good overall health, and have a desire for change is a candidate for an En Bloc Capsulectomy in North York.
+There are many reasons why a patient would consider an En Bloc Capsulectomy: pain and discomfort, dissatisfaction with how your breasts look, asymmetry and the shifting of an implant, calcium deposits in the breasts, rupture or deflation of an implant, or a breast cancer diagnosis.

-What choose GraceMed for your En Bloc procedure?
+Why choose GraceMed for your En Bloc procedure?

 En Bloc is performed by one of Toronto’s leading plastic Surgeons Dr. Sean Rice.
 En Bloc Breast Implant Removal is arguably wisest and the best way to explant the breast prosthesis.
-This procedure involves removal of the implant, all extruded material, and capsule in full as one by one of the leaders of En Bloc explant specialists in Canada.
+This procedure involves the removal of the implant, all extruded material, and capsule in full as one by one of the leaders of En Bloc explant specialists in Canada.

 Why would I need to get a En Bloc Capsulectomy?

 There are several reasons why women would need or want to have their breast implants removed.
 For some it could be a personal preference for wanting to feel natural again, in other cases, it may be implant malfunction, rupture, or shift.
 Here are some of the most common reasons for getting a breast implant removal via en bloc capsulectomy.